nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 #### 4.1.4.
 Finding a Task: `find`
 Want to search for the task by it's key word?
 Enter `find KEY_WORD` in the **command box** will give you all the tasks including the key word.
-* `KEY_WORD` is the key word string you want to search for, the string should not contain any space.
+* `KEY_WORD` is the key word string you want to search for, the string can contain a space.
+* Just entering the find command will display all tasks to you

 <img src="images/find.png" alt="find command" width="800"/>